- About DCC

 Tuition and Payment

-Currently, the entire tuition is $2895 plus approximately $375.40 for books.
+Currently, the entire tuition is $2895 plus $149 for manual used for all five modules.
 This is subject to change.
 Please note that you pay by semester so entire amount is not due at time of registration.

 No, but funding might be available through Dutchess One-Stop or ACCES-VR.